 1. Convert part of the bedroom into the wardrobe

-Large bedrooms can easily incorporate a walk-in closet area without looking confined.
+Large bedroom design can easily incorporate a walk-in closet area without looking confined.
 The easiest way to do this is to create a semi-partition wall as seen in this image.
 The layout uses the partition wall for the closet storage.
 You could also use a floor-to-ceiling wardrobe as the partition and do away with creating a concrete wall all together.
 For the sleeping area, you can place the bed against this partition using the wall for the headboard and bedside tables or have the bed facing this wall and use it for the television.

 Design tip: Add elements like a full-length mirror, adequate seating like an ottoman or bench and a carpet.